 Unfortunately, most major hacks are not the glamorous scenario depicted by Hollywood.
 Hacks are usually the result of cheap executive teams that view technology as a cost VS an asset.
 On a balance sheet, you don’t see the money that’s saved, only the money that’s been spent.
 This makes the IT department a prime victim of price cuts.

 Specifically, most hacks are the result of something not being updated.
 It’s that simple.
-The company being hacked could actually have known there was a risk with their current infrastructure, as in the case with the Equifax breach.
-However, for a range of reasons, most company’s host old IT infrastructure with security holes.
-Typically companies with a security plan, have a list of these issues and work towards fixing them on a schedule.
+The company being hacked could actually have known there was a risk with their current infrastructure, as in the case of the Equifax breach.
+However, for a range of reasons, most companies host old IT infrastructure with security holes.
+Typically, companies with a security plan, have a list of these issues and work towards fixing them on a schedule.
 In 2022 we see that failure to follow these rules, resulted in Albania persecuting 5 IT professionals for not updating software.

 With that said, you don’t need to do anything to be hacked.
 Its been confirmed that software like Pegasus spyware can simply infect your iPhone and begin controlling your phone.
 There is nothing you can do as an individual to protect against something like this.

 Only a few people know how to create these tools.
 The tools are often distributed to the world in places like the dark web.
 In short, someone with little knowledge can use these tools to scan networks that have these existing known IT infrastructure issues.
 These issues could be